sal55/langs/MLang/Modules.md

     module mm_diags              # With diagnostics
 #   module mm_diags_dummy        # Without
 ```
-Comment or uncomment on line or the other.
+Comment or uncomment one line or the other.
 This is another advantage of specifying a particular module in only one place.

-### Building Libraries

-A bunch of modules intended to form a library - that is, a discrete, shared dynamic binary like a DLL - is structured just like an ordinary program.

-The only difference is that here, in the primary subprogram, `export` will export names from the program/library:

-* Any `export` functions and variables will part of the export table from a DLL
-* This applies also when generating my private ML shared library format (since DLLs don't work well ATM)
-* Such names are not qualified, decorated or mangled, so they need to be unique across programs and libraries.